janeeshgithub/QuantomBlockChain/README.md

 A theoretical analysis will be conducted to validate security claims:

 - **Cryptographic Primitive Review:** Verify that `CRYSTALS-Kyber` and `CRYSTALS-Dilithium` are implemented according to NIST specifications.
-- **Protocol-Level Threat Modeling:** Analyze the protocol and the DPoL consensus mechanism against known threats like Shor's and Grover's algorithms, as well as network-level attacks.
+- **System-Level Threat Modeling:** Analyze the System and the DPoL consensus mechanism against known threats like Shor's and Grover's algorithms, as well as network-level attacks.

 ## 💻 Getting Started